MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 ## Edit card gallery with Liquid

-You can also use Liquid code to edit your card gallery.
+You can also use [Liquid](../configure/liquid/liquid-overview.md) to edit your card gallery.

 ### Add a placeholder